abboudl/File-Based-Challenge-Dev/readme.md

 - A detailed step by step solution including rationale, explanations, and specific commands.
 - All possible challenge flags.
 - Steps to convert the challenge solution to a standard flag format.

-Remember, ISSessionsCTF is an ultra-beginner CTF.
-Getting this file right is the difference between a good and a bad CTF.

 ## Development Process